bjsoftab4/st7789_mpy/README.md

+# ST7789 Driver for MicroPython   with  bitbank2/JPEGDEC

+This driver is based on [(https://github.com/russhughes/st7789_mpy)] and [(https://github.com/bitbank2/JPEGDEC)]\
+I merged these drivers.

-# ST7789 Driver for MicroPython
+# Original README.md   of  russhughes's ST7789 Driver for MicroPython

 This driver is based on [devbis' st7789_mpy driver.](https://github.com/devbis/st7789_mpy) I modified the original driver for one of my projects to add: